 How Long Is Stain Good For In A Can

-If you are storing your wood stain in a can your roughly going to get a good year (1 year) before it starts to go bad.
-However, that time can be extended is the can is unopened and you store in a good place not allowing the can to freeze and the storage area is dry.
+If you are storing your wood stain in a can you roughly go to get a good year (1 year) before it starts to go bad?
+However, that time can be extended if the can is unopened and you store it in a good place not allowing the can to freeze and the storage area is dry.
 This is a good rule of thumb if you want to think that way.

 Can You Store Wood Stain In Glass

-The simple answer is yes you can and it is recommend if you are storing your wood stain.
-It provides visibility to your stain and you can see whether or not you would want to use.
+The simple answer is yes you can and it is recommended if you are storing your wood stain.
+It provides visibility to your stain and you can see whether or not you would want to use it.

 Another note to consider is to not store in plastic.
 Oxygen can penetrate plastic containers and cause the stain to begin to dry inside the plastic.
 This is why it is highly recommended you store your wood stain in a can with a good seal or a glass container, such as a jar, with a good seal to keep your wood stain fresh and ready to use.